 Not-for-profit organisations can apply to be registered with the Adult, Community and Further Education (ACFE) Board.
-Registered organisations are eligible to receive Government funding to deliver pre-accredited programs and to apply for a range of other supports.
-This pool of funds supports organisations build their capacity to deliver outcomes for the ACFE Board’s priority learner groups.
+Registered providers are eligible to receive Victorian Government funding to deliver pre-accredited programs and to apply for a range of other supports.
+This pool of funds supports providers to build their capacity to deliver outcomes for the ACFE Board’s priority learner groups.

-The ACFE Board has developed guidelines relating to the eligibility of organisations to be registered as a Learn Local provider.
+The ACFE Board has developed guidelines and criteria for registration as a Learn Local provider.

 For more information on the ACFE Board, see:

 For more information on registration with the ACFE Board, see